 Australian retail performance over the last 20 years

-Pulling down the latest retail turnover data from the Australian Bureau of Statistics (ABS) we can plot turnover by industry group over the last 20 years.
+Pulling down the latest retail turnover data from the Australian Bureau of Statistics (ABS) we can plot turnover by industry group over the last 20 years8501.0 – Retail Trade, Australia, Jun 2013, Australian Bureau of Statistics.
 This time period covers the eighties boom, the slow nineties and then the boom from 2000 to now.
 Note that the only recession in AU in this time period is 1990-1991, though there were slowdowns in 1983, 1986, 1991, 2000, 2006, and 2009.

 Note that all figures are in millions of AUD.

 This is quite uninteresting, aside from the fact the supermarkets and grocery have out-performed the market by a handy margin.

 We, however, are interested in the long term trends, and this means accounting for economic and demographic growth.
 All boats will rise with the tide, but we’re interested in finding out if some industry groups are growing faster – or slower – than the market around them.

 Let’s normalise the data so that we’re sure we’re seeing growth, and not just creep due to a growing market or population.

 First we’ll normalise by population.
 We want to see if an industry group is selling to a larger proportion of the population and not just growing as their addressable market expands organically.
 We can use population from ABS’s surveys from 1983 to 2006,3235.0 – Population by Age and Sex, Australia, 2011, Australian Bureau of Statistics and their predictions from 2007 to 2013.3222.0 – Population Projections, Australia, 2006 to 2101, Australian Bureau of Statistics